Giftbit/Lightrail-API-V2-Docs/docs/welcome.md

 # Welcome to Lightrail

-<p class="intro">Lightrail is an API and Webapp that enables you to create cutting-edge payment experiences.</p>
+<p class="intro">Lightrail is an API and webapp that allows you to create modern payment experiences.
+Modern payment experiences involve using different types of values to influence consumers—such as gift cards, promotions, loyalty points, and referral credits.
+These emerging types of values can be categorized as customer value.
+Your business can create, process, and manage all types of customer value using Lightrail.   </p>

-The payment landscape is diversifying.
-To stay ahead of the curve, an increasing number of channels such promotions, gift cards, and loyalty points in addition to traditional payment methods must be utilized.
-Lightrail enables you to create and manage these new channels.
-Without Lightrail, collecting payment from multi-channel sources becomes a technically complicated problem.
-Lightrail simplifies this problem, enabling you to accept payment from all these sources within a single Checkout API request.
+Lightrail’s API enables two primary capabilities that enable customer value as a secure, flexible, and effective tool for your business and growth team.
+Those two capabilities are (1) a digital wallet for each of your customers, and (2) a checkout integration that simplifies multi-tender payments with rule-based customer value.

 #### Who Is Lightrail For?